Chikayo-k/rate-your-stay/README.md

 Future features will allow all users to upload their own images to the site as part of their reviews.
 There will also be a My page added which will have all the users reviews in a single page and give them more control over their content.
 The admin will also have the ability to review all of a user’s reviews.

+## Project Structure:

+**The project will be made up of six pages consisting of:**

+- The landing page, the first page a user will see after logging in will display a selection of reviews and articles.

+- Detail page, this will show a selection of reviews from the various categories available.
+For example, reviews based on beaches/cities or historic sites.

+- Create a review page, Users can create reviews on articles where they can share their  experiences with other travellers and people planning to travel.
+- About Us page, details on the site.

+- Login and register page, The user can log in or create an account.

+- Logout page This will close all current user actions and display a logout message.